Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 If requestor is interested in becoming a module owner, but is not a Microsoft FTE, the AVM core team will try to find a Microsoft FTE to be the module owner whom the requestor can collaborate with.
 {{< /hint >}}

-1. If the requestor didn't indicate they want to or can't become a module owner (or is not a Microsoft FTE), assign the label of "<mark style="background-color:#FF0019;color:white;">Needs: Module Owner 📣</mark>" to the issue.
+1. If the requestor didn't indicate they want to or can't become a module owner (or is not a Microsoft FTE), assign the "<mark style="background-color:#FF0019;color:white;">Needs: Module Owner 📣</mark>" label to the issue.
 2. Move the issue to the "`Looking for owners`" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub project board.
 3. Find module owners - if the requestor didn't volunteer in the module proposal OR the requestor does not want or cannot be owner of the module:
     - Try to find an owner from the AVM communities or await a module owner to comment and propose themselves on the proposal issue.
-4. When a new owner is potentially identified, continue with the steps described [as follows](#scenario-2-requestor-wants-to-and-can-become-module-owner).
+4. When a new potential owner is identified, continue with the steps described [as follows](#scenario-2-requestor-wants-to-and-can-become-module-owner).

 ### Scenario 2: Requestor wants to and can become module owner